-embeddings and TADW graph embeddings, while the Russian model uses only fastText and word2vec but benefits from the triplet loss.
-We see that Precision@k is wouldn't it be around 40% for nouns and closer to 1/3 for verbs? particularly high for Russian.
+Table 6.1 shows the Precision@k scores for the best performing English and Russian models on the nouns datasets.
+Both of them are DWRank-Meta models with AAEME autoencoders.
+The English model uses three types of distributional embeddings and TADW graph embeddings, while the Russian model uses only fastText and word2vec but benefits from the triplet loss.
+We see that Precision@k is particularly high for Russian.
 There, over half of generated lists contain a correct synset in the first position.
 This shows that DWRank-Meta can successfully be used as a helper tool for taxonomy extension.